DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 - `EventLogger.swift`: saves timestamped events to `events.log` for troubleshooting.
 - `ThumbnailGenerator.swift`: creates still previews for each clip so they can be displayed in a grid or exported as artwork.
+- `RecordingCoordinator` sends a stop command to the peer when a recording ends so both devices stop simultaneously.

 The code is written for Swift 5 and iOS 13+.
 It is not a full Xcode project but can be integrated into one.